a2stuff/a2d/src/mgtk/MGTK.md

 > This call is a modern addition, so is not present in the 1985 APDA documentation.

+#### WaitVBL ($5E)
+Wait for the start of the video blanking interval, if supported on the system.

+No parameters.

+This can be used to roughly time animations, assuming the system (or emulator) correctly reports vertical blank (VBL) at 60Hz (NTSC) or 50Hz (PAL).
+On systems that do not correctly support VBL it will return immediately.

+Note that MGTK calls are generally too slow to use this to avoid "tearing" while painting.

+> This call is a modern addition, so is not present in the 1985 APDA documentation.

 # Creating Applications and DeskTop Desk Accessories

 ### Application Use